Gospel

 What Does Matthew 2:11 Mean?

-Matthew 2:11 describes the moment when the wise men enter the house, see the young Jesus with Mary, and immediately fall down to Worship Him.
-They open their treasures and present gifts of gold, frankincense, and myrrh - each gift carrying deep meaning about who Jesus is.
-This act of worship shows that Jesus is both a king and the promised Savior, worthy of honor and praise.
+Matthew 2:11 describes how the wise men entered a house, saw the young Jesus with Mary, and bowed down to worship him.
+They opened their treasures and gave him gifts of gold, frankincense, and myrrh - precious offerings fit for a king, a priest, and one who would die.
+This moment shows that Jesus is worthy of honor from all people, no matter where they come from.

 Matthew 2:11